-Most dogs, if they are over about 30 pounds can pull a sled, along with other dogs of course depending on the weight to be pulled.
-The maximum weight for a dog to pull should not exceed twice his own weight.
+Most dogs, if they are over about 30 pounds can pull a sled, along with other dogs of course, depending on the weight to be pulled.
+The maximum weight for a dog to pull on a sled should not exceed twice his own weight.
 That also depends on the dog and her fitness level.
 To determine this weight, use your thinking cap.

 This is simply hogwash.